 JANUARY 13, 2018 10:00AM-1:00PM

 Did you ever wonder what it’s like to be a Waldorf student, what’s taught in those beautiful classrooms?
-Each year the Faculty sponsors a day where adults can step into the shoes of a Waldorf student and learn more about Waldorf Education as they participate in hands-on learning activities just as the children do.
-The day starts with a talk by one of our faculty members about an aspect of Waldorf education, and then parents choose classes – anything from Learning our Letters, Watercolor Painting, and Movement, to Chemistry, Projective Geometry, or Danté.
-Classes are followed by a Q&A session and a discussion about the reasons behind our teaching methods.
-This is an enlightening event not to miss and highly recommended for all EWS parents and anyone else who is curious about why and how Waldorf works!
+Each year the Faculty sponsors a day where adults and students can step into the shoes of a Waldorf student and learn more about Waldorf Education as they participate in hands-on learning activities just as the children do.
+Come see the way we learn!
+Explore our classrooms, meet the teachers, parents, and students of Emerson!
+Teaching demonstrations, Waldorf-based crafts, student performances, and much more!

 All-School Music Evenings